Can You Stain Over Wood Burning? Here’s The Truth!

 • Paintbrush

-Here’re the steps you need to follow when staining wood burning project,
+Here are the steps you need to follow when staining a burnt wood project,

 1. Clean the surface